 The task force has also established the North Sea Resource Roundabout project, working with the Embassy of the Kingdom of the Netherlands in the UK to identify the regulatory barriers to the trade and use of recycled materials across European countries, and working with regulators to develop solutions.

-The members of the task force are: Alliance Boots, Kingfisher, Kyocera Document Solutions, the Resource Association, Sinvestec, Unilever, Veolia, Viridor and WRAP.
+The members of the task force are: Kingfisher, Kyocera Document Solutions, the Resource Association, Sinvestec, Unilever, Viridor, WRAP and Walgreens Boots Alliance.